A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Experiments

-In \cref{tab:nyu}, we compare our LiDAR-based rescaling approach with zero-shot metric depth estimation methods and other depth estimation methods that have been fine-tuned on the NYU V2 dataset \cite{nyu}.
-We conduct a similar study in \cref{tab:kitti} on the KITTI dataset \cite{kitti} with in addition results of rescaling with 3D reference points provided by structure-from-motion or by stereo depth estimation.
-For a fair comparison, we also include the performance of stereo depth estimation using Semi Global Matching \cite{hirschmuller2005accurate} only. \cref{tab:zs-indoor} and \cref{tab:zs-outdoor} provide additional comparisons on indoor and outdoor datasets, respectively.
-For each dataset, our results show rescaling using LiDARs with different numbers of beams and for the DDAD dataset \cite{guizilini20203d}, we also leverage structure-from-motion.
-Finally, we analyze the cost of some of the methods we compare in \cref{tab:param_runtime}.
-The runtimes have been measured on the same NVIDIA GeForce RTX $3090$ GPU for each approach.
+In \cref{tab:nyu}, we compare our LiDAR-based rescaling approach with zero-shot monocular depth estimation methods and other depth estimation methods that have been fine-tuned on the NYUv2 dataset \cite{nyu}.
+We conducted a similar study in \cref{tab:kitti} on the KITTI dataset \cite{kitti} with in addition results of rescaling with 3D reference points provided by structure-from-motion. \cref{tab:zs-indoor} and \cref{tab:zs-outdoor} provide zero-shot performance on indoor and outdoor datasets, respectively.
+For each dataset, our results show rescaling using LiDARs with different numbers of beams.
+Additionally, we present results of rescaling with structure-from-motion for the DDAD dataset \cite{guizilini20203d}.
+We do not provide results of rescaling with structure-from-motion on NYUv2~\cite{nyu}, SUN-RGBD~\cite{song2015sun}, IBIMS-1~\cite{ibims} and DIODE Indoor and Outdoor \cite{diode_dataset} because they do not consist of temporal image sequences with poses.
+The results of the monocular depth estimation methods we compare against were directly taken from their respective papers, which explain missing numbers when they have not been reported by their authors.